 This event will contribute to our continual fund raising efforts.
 Tickets for the event is $ 35.00.
 This includes a great evening of entertainment and a complimentary buffet which will be served between 10:00pm-12:00.
 You can obtain your tickets by calling 516-263-8863, 917-488-7484, 646-261-6818.

 Patrons to this event are assured of great music by DJ Ricky Genius.
-We look forward for your continued support for the causes and programs which we are undertaking.
+We are looking forward to see you there.

 Rodave Murray was again inspirational as the Anthony Patrick-coached Linstead based Dinthill Technical high school came from behind to win 2-1 win in semi-final game against Mancheser high at the Juici Field in Clarendon.